WGBH-MLA/AAPB2/app/views/exhibits/stories-of-the-land.md

 1

-<iframe src="https://www.google.com/maps/d/edit?mid=1IDwAcp7n1_R8zufsmABfllrb2oEl2P4&ll=41.192423321107086%2C-120.35441470314015&z=4" width="640" height="480"></iframe>

 ## Summary

 *Stories of the Land* features more than 70 public radio and television programs broadcast over 65 years – from 1954 to 2019 – that explore many aspects of agricultural life from the perspectives of diverse populations and locales in more than 30 states throughout the U.S. Links to more than 110 additional related programs also are included.
 The exhibit was curated by Mariah E. Marsden, a 2022 Library of Congress Junior Fellow, folklorist, and graduate student at the Ohio State University.
 We are grateful to Christine Fugate, Ariana Gerstein, Chad Heartwood, Shaena Mallett Heartwood, Monteith McCollum, Asad Muhammad, and to an anonymous reviewer for their help.

-## How to Navigate the Exhibit

-After a brief introductory section on U.S. agricultural history in the twentieth century, this exhibit is divided into pages called **Anchors**: broad, abstract concepts that pull together stories from of wide range of agricultural histories and practices.
-This thematic arrangement highlights ways the stories intersect and diverge by drawing the broadcasts into conversation with one another.
-The anchors assembled here—[Land](/exhibits/stories-of-the-land/2-land), [Work](/exhibits/stories-of-the-land/3-work), [Environment](/exhibits/stories-of-the-land/4-environment), [Practice](/exhibits/stories-of-the-land/5-practice), [Politics]( exhibits/stories-of-the-land/6-politics), and [Culture](/exhibits/stories-of-the-land/7-culture)—explore different dimensions of agricultural experience across a diverse array of public broadcasting programs, often centering shared issues of disenfranchisement, visibility, mobilization, and loss.
-Each anchor has additional concepts nested beneath it to highlight certain enduring issues.
-Particular broadcasts have been featured and are included in the interactive map at the top of this page, while others are listed on the anchor pages for further exploration.

-As you go through the pages, you’ll notice linked words that serve as pathways to other anchors in the exhibit, highlighting how these topics are interconnected.
-Explore them as you consider the conceptual network brought to light through these shared ideas — there’s not a single path through the exhibit.
-Feel free to wander.

 ## Extended